CRM Data Quality Guide

 The same person, uploaded by three different reps, in three different batches.
 Your pipeline looks 20% bigger than it actually is.
 Territory conflicts are inevitable.
 And when it hits the forecast, your board sees a number that doesn't exist.

-B2B contact data decays at 25–30% annually (Forrester).
-That means a quarter of your CRM contacts have outdated information right now — wrong titles, wrong organisations, wrong phone numbers.
+Roughly a quarter of the workforce changes employer every year, and median job tenure is under four years (US Bureau of Labor Statistics).
+A large share of your CRM contacts have outdated information right now: wrong titles, wrong organisations, wrong phone numbers.
 Your team discovers this when they call.

 Why manual cleanup doesn't scale

-Gartner's research shows it takes approximately 12 minutes to manually research and verify a single contact.
+Manually researching and verifying a single contact takes roughly 12 minutes on a conservative working assumption.
 At the UK National Living Wage (£12.21/hour, April 2025), that's about £2.44 per contact.

 Manual cleanup is a treadmill.
 You need a systematic approach that processes contacts in bulk and keeps them current over time.